redis-developer/go-redis-entraid/CONTRIBUTING.md

 1. Ensure your code passes all tests
 2. Update the README.md if necessary
-3. Update the version number in `version.go` if making a significant change
-4. Submit your pull request with a clear description of the changes
+3. Submit your pull request with a clear description of the changes

 ## Reporting Issues